Surveys of ACEs, undertaken across different countries, have commonly included the following adversities:

 This survey provided data about the proportion of adults who report experiencing adversity in their childhood and how this relates to their current health.
 It found that substantial proportions of the Scottish adult population suffered some form of abuse, neglect or other adverse experiences during their childhood, with 71% reporting having experienced at least one ACE and 15% experiencing four or more ACEs.

-As with other ACE surveys, the results highlight the health risks of early life adversity for later health in adulthood.
+As with other ACEs surveys, the results highlight the health risks in adulthood for people who experienced adversity in their childhood.
 The adults who had experienced four or more ACEs were statistically found to be more likely than those with no ACEs to:

 - be obese (39% compared to 29%)